GuoweiaaZhang/BDC/README.md

 # 🛠️ Data preprocessing
 The raw input data consists of **vibration acceleration signals**.
 We do not apply any additional preprocessing steps such as denoising or normalization.

-- Each sample is extracted by segmenting the original signal into fixed-length windows.
+- Each sample is extracted by segmenting the original signal into fixed-length(2048) windows.
 - A Fast Fourier Transform (FFT) is applied to each segment during data loading, implemented in `load_data.py`.

 This ensures that the entire pipeline is simple, reproducible, and focused on frequency-domain representations only.